-Current brand definition work
+Current and recent brand definition work

 - Brand definition for an international classical music agency.